 Reporting matters is a not only providing in-depth information on the background and regulatory development of the European occurrence reporting framework but it also helps better grasping what has changed or why this regulatory expansion is a significant step.
-Look around and read ECA's interviews with its Just Culture Ambassadors, watch our videos revealing personal experiences, or just get a glimpse of the most frequently asked questions (and answers) on the new reporting scheme.

 Everybody recognises that safety information is the lifeblood of every aviation system.
-However, underreporting of safety incidents is still a very tangible phenomenon across the industry.
+However, under-reporting of safety incidents is still a very tangible phenomenon across the industry.
 When was the last time YOU filed a safety report?

 The fear of prosecution or reprisals at company level after reporting an event is still very much present nowadays and it discourages aviation staff to report occurrences.
 The consequence: insufficient occurrence reporting, broken feed-back loop and reduced ability to pro-actively achieve safety improvements by learning from the past.
 This is why much effort is invested to encourage aviation professionals to report safety matters.

 The new EU Occurrence Reporting Regulation is one key step in this direction as it sets a new framework to encourage and protect safety reporting by aviation professionals, including pilots.
 Applicable as of 15 Nov 2015, this new piece of legislation requires aviation organisations in the EU to adopt and maintain a proactive Just Culture to facilitate the collection of key safety data and information and to protect the reports as well as the information.

 But can we really expect any changes to the daily life of an airline pilots?
 YES!